yabaa/RESTApiCLI/README.md

 Make a directory where you wish to store your project.
 Open the folder you have created and run the following commands :

 * Create application
+Make sure you are in the right folder and type :
 > lb
 * Run application
 > node .